yecril71pl/cpp-docs.pl-pl/docs/cppcx/platform-collections-vectorviewiterator-class.md

 ### <a name="parameters"></a>Parametry
  `other`
- Inny VectorViewIterator.
+ VectorViewIterator innego.

 ### <a name="return-value"></a>Wartość zwracana
- `true` Jeśli jest większa niż bieżąca VectorViewIterator `other`; w przeciwnym razie `false`.
+ `true` Jeśli bieżący VectorViewIterator jest większa niż `other`; w przeciwnym razie `false`.